salsita/Serrano/serrano-library/README.md

 Serrano
 =======
-After running grunt, the library appears in the ./build/ directory
+After running `npm install` and  `grunt --force`, the library appears in the ./build/ directory